Complete List of Left Handed Squier Guitars & Basses

-Unfortunately if you’re after a left handed acoustic guitar you’re out of luck, as Squier doesn’t currently have any.
+Unfortunately, if you’re after a left handed acoustic guitar you’re completely out of luck, as Squier doesn’t currently have any.
 The good news is that Fender does have some really great (and affordable) acoustic options!

 Left Handed Squier Mini Stratocaster

-Main features include a lightweight poplar body, maple neck, 20 fret Indian laurel fingerboard and 3 single-coil pickups with 5-way selector.
-It really is a proper scaled down Strat – the only thing it lacks is a tremolo bridge!
+Main features include a lightweight poplar body, maple neck, 20-fret Indian laurel fingerboard, and 3 single-coil pickups with a 5-way selector.
+It really is a proper scaled-down Strat – the only thing it lacks is a tremolo bridge!

 • Body : Poplar